Mahler’s epic 5th in concert

 The influence of Bach on Mahler’s music is profound, especially his use of counterpoint, chorale hymns, elaborate polyphony and a children’s choir.

-Nonetheless, Mahler (pix) introduced his directions relating to articulation, dynamics and phrasing into his music which are mostly lacking in Bach’s scores.
+Nonetheless, Mahler (bottom, left) introduced his directions relating to articulation, dynamics and phrasing into his music which are mostly lacking in Bach’s scores.

 After the interval, the MPO will present Mahler’s Fifth Symphony which was composed circa 1901 and 1902.